anquinn/avatar-framer/README.md

 # avatar-framer

-A simple tool to create social media framed profile pictures in support of a cause.
+A simple tool to create framed profile pictures for social media in support of a cause.
 Dynamically generate a static site based off of the number of frame images provided.
 Just provide the images, a logo and your copy.
 Runs entirely in your browser (no images are uploaded to a server) to minimize privacy concerns.
 Based on avatar.joebiden.com.

 ## Installation